KumoCorp/kumomta/docs/userguide/configuration/trafficshaping.md

 * `{DomainSuffix="SUFFIX"}` - matches if the domain name suffix matches the specified suffix string.

+!!!note
+    The suffix matching is *not* a regex operation, it is purely based on whether the string specified appears at the end of the MX or domain being tested.
+Do not use any wildcard characters.

 The provider block introduces two new options: `provider_connection_limit` and `provider_max_message_rate`.
 When a provider is defined, it does not merge the various `site_name` queues covered by the provider together, which means that the `connection_limit` and `max_message_rate` options will not be enforced across all matching queues, but will be applied separately to each ready queue covered by the provider block.

 When the `provider_connection_limit` and `provider_max_message_rate` options are set, the throttles defined will be enforced across all matching site_name ready queues for that provider.
 This is typically the desired behavior.
 One example of a scenario where the provider_ options would not be used is Mimecast: each regional MX pattern used by Mimecast is a separate set of servers in that region, but traffic shaping expectations are the same for all regions.
 To address this we use a provider block without the `provider_` throttles: